Updated January 2020

 Texas has had a flurry of progressive proposals when it comes to marijuana legislation.
-While only one bill — a limited medical CBD law — passed, there are still significant steps for the state to take before it adequately provides its residents safe and legal access to cannabis.
+While only one bill — a limited low-THC medical cannabis law — passed, there are still significant steps for the state to take before it adequately provides its residents safe and legal access to cannabis.
+Texas lawmakers have, however, legalized the commercial production of hemp.
+Learn more about Texas marijuana laws below.

 Recreational Marijuana Laws in Texas